Xinchen-Fan/nand-2-tetris/notes/hardware.md

 ## Project 04 Machine Language
 Learning a machine language and using it to write some illustrative low-level programs

-- Mult: use loop to accumulate the result
+- Mult: convert multiply to add through loop
+-

 ## Project 05 Computer Architecture